snowdriftcoop/snowdrift/README.md

 ### Initial Build

+1. First fetch all Haskell dependencies and build everything.
 From within the snowdrift code directory (`cd snowdrift`) run:

         stack setup &&
-    stack build cabal-install yesod-bin-1.4.11 . &&
+        stack build cabal-install yesod-bin-1.4.11 &&
+        stack build

+    NB: this will take a while!

+2. Now do the initial database setup and test run:

+    (This works on plainly on GNU/Linux.
+See [GUIDE.md#Building] for other systems.)

+        stack exec sdm init &&
         stack test

-NB: this will take a while!

-### Set up the database

-(This works on plainly on GNU/Linux, see [GUIDE.md#Building] for other systems)

-    stack exec sdm init

 ### Useful Development Commands